-The AD9240 is a 10 MSPS, single supply, 14-bit analog-to-digital converter (ADC).
+The AD9241 is a 1.25 MSPS, single supply, 14-bit analog-to-digital converter (ADC).
 It combines a low cost, high speed CMOS process and a novel architecture to achieve the resolution and speed of existing hybrid implementations at a fraction of the power consumption and cost.
 It is a complete, monolithic ADC with an on-chip, high performance, low noise sample-and-hold amplifier and programmable voltage reference.
 An external reference can also be chosen to suit the dc accuracy and temperature drift requirements of the application.
 The device uses a multistage differential pipelined architecture with digital output error correction logic to guarantee no missing codes over the full operating temperature range.

-The input of the AD9240 is highly flexible, allowing for easy interfacing to imaging, communications, medical and data-acquisition systems.
+The input of the AD9241 is highly flexible, allowing for easy interfacing to imaging, communications, medical, and data-acquisition systems.
 A truly differential input structure allows for both single-ended and differential input interfaces of varying input spans.
-The sample-and-hold amplifier (SHA) is equally suited for multiplexed systems that switch full-scale voltage levels in successive channels as well as sampling single-channel inputs at frequencies up to and beyond the Nyquist rate.
-The AD9240 also performs well in communication systems employing Direct-IF Down Conversion, since the SHA in the differential input mode can achieve excellent dynamic performance well beyond its specified Nyquist frequency of 5 MHz.
+The sample-and-hold amplifier (SHA) is equally suited for both multiplexed systems that switch full-scale voltage levels in successive channels as well as sampling single-channel inputs at frequencies up to and beyond the Nyquist rate.
+Also, the AD9241 performs well in communication systems employing Direct-IF Down Conversion since the SHA in the differential input mode can achieve excellent dynamic performance well beyond its specified Nyquist frequency of 0.625 MHz.